 Ultimately, property division unfolds differently in every divorce case.
 You likely have many other questions specific to your divorce, and a Newport Beach property division attorney is the best available resource for securing the answers you need during this difficult time.

-If you are preparing to end your marriage in Newport Beach, the Law Offices of Dorie A. Rogers can provide the legal counsel you need to approach this case with confidence.
+If you are preparing to end your marriage in Newport Beach, the Dorie A. Rogers can provide the legal counsel you need to approach this case with confidence.
 Contact us today and schedule your consultation with an experienced Newport Beach property division attorney.